 Body refers to the physical texture of coffee, and describes the heaviness or thickness discerned by the taster.
 Body is described using terms such as thin, medium, full or syrupy.

 Briny is the salty sensation left in your mouth after drinking over-roasted or over-brewed coffee.
+This usually happens when you are trying a new roaster in your area or have just started roasting at home.

 Complexity describes the multiple characteristics that harmonize to deliver a multi-faceted coffee flavor.
 Acidity, body, earthiness, sweetness, etc., combine to make the complexity of a coffee.